oddhill/odddrupal/sites/all/modules/contrib/form_placeholder/README.txt

 ------------------
 1. Unpack and move directory "form_placeholder" to your modules directory.
 2. Enable it in the modules list of your site.
-3. Go to configuraction page at "admin/config/user-interface/form-placeholder".
+3. Go to configuration page at "admin/config/user-interface/form-placeholder".
 4. Specify CSS selectors for textfields you want to add a placeholder.
 5. For older browsers not supporting "placeholder" attribute you have to:
   1. Install Libraries module (http://drupal.org/project/libraries)